kaby2201/DAT204_socketProgramming/README.md

 Figure highlights the main socket-related activity of the client and server that communicate over the UDP transport service
 ![The client-server application using UDP](socket_programming.PNG)

+Make sure you are not using well-known ports: (https://packetlife.net/media/library/23/common_ports.pdf)